The Gelson's Legacy

 As it turned out, the bar Eugene and Bernie raised in 1951 would, by virtue of their vision, be raised again and again, store after store, for the next 60 years and beyond.
 To paraphrase Walt Disney, who boasted that his new theme park would continue to grow “as long as there is imagination left in the world,” Gelson’s will continue to replenish its aisles with the freshest advancements in the industry as long as there are customers who appreciate the best experience a supermarket has to offer.

-When I started in 1960 there were only two Gelson’s Markets and times were certainly different.
+When I started in 1960, there were only two Gelson’s Markets, and times were certainly different.
 Our company has evolved from an upscale Grocery store to a competitively priced multi-departmental Supermarket.
-We initially were known for our high quality Produce and Meat Departments.
-We have evolved through the years and added high quality take home foods prepared on our premises.
+We initially were known for our high-quality Produce and Meat Departments.
+We have evolved through the years and added high-quality take-home foods prepared on our premises.

-We like to say there’s a little bit of Mayfair in every Gelson’s — its gusto, its cand-do spirit, its love for the customer — even though the last Mayfair Market recently became a Gelson’s.
+We like to say there’s a little bit of Mayfair in every Gelson’s — its gusto, its can-do spirit, its love for the customer — even though the last Mayfair Market recently became a Gelson’s.

 The Mayfair Connection actually began years before Gelson’s did.
 Estimates put the genesis of the chain sometime around the stock market crash of 1929.
 In 1948, eight existing California stores run by the Mayfair Companies were merged with 43 California Van’s Markets, both owned by Arden Farms Co., to create a new chain of stores: Mayfair Markets.
 At one point in the mid-1960’s, there were also Mayfairs in Arizona, Utah, Oregon, Washington state, and Nevada, and over 250 stores in the chain.
 Though at one point they formed part of one of the largest grocery companies in the country, the majority of Mayfair stores were gradually sold off by Arden-Mayfair (which later became Arden Group) as larger supermarket formats became more popular.
 Gradually, the last of the more upscale Mayfairs were refashioned and relaunched under the Gelson’s banner.